heisand/NWN/README.md

 | Adjective | 2,877 | 3,179      |    3,571 |
 | Total | 44,133 | 51,258      |    58,016 |

+## Dataset
+The dataset of NWN consists of several rdf-files.
+RDF is the world Wide Web Consortium standard for encoding knowledge, where almost everything is defined as a resource.
+The resources are identified by Uniform Resource Identifiers, e.g. a synset with URI http://www.wordnet.dk/owl/instance/2009/03/instances/synset-60504.
+The information in RDF is expressed using triples of subjects, objects and predicates, where a predicate for instane could be a hyponym relationship or property between two synsets.

+The WordNet schema has three main classes: Synset, WordSense and Word.
+Synset and Wordsense also have subclasses for the parts of speech in WordNet.
+A synset contains one or more word senses, but each word sense only belongs to one synset.
+Each word has in turn exactly one word to represent its lexical form, but one word can be represented by one or more word senses.

+`synsets.rdf`:  Declares the synsets.

+`wordsenses.rdf`: Connects synsets and words.

+`words.rdf`:  Declares the words and their lexical form.

+`hyponymOf.rdf`:  Connects synsets by hyponym relations.

+`NWN.owl`: OWL-file to build the ontology in Protégé.

 ## Summary of the project
 ### Modifying the wordnet
 A number of changes was made to the original resource: